-As stated previously, the HARD HIT STORAGE feature allows for the internal storage of the 100 most recent high capacity alarms, with a date and time stamp for each.
 The stored values are continuously updated, such that when 100 hard hits have been accumulated additional ones are added and the initial old ones deleted.
 The stored hard hit values can be viewed in sequence on the RLG unit front panel.
-As stated previously, those values can also be extracted from the unit and view elsewhere by using the optional Ethernet Communications or Infrared PDA Communications.
+As stated previously, those values can also be extracted from the unit and view elsewhere by using the optional Ethernet Communications.

-To view the stored hard hit high Capacity alarm values, use the method as shown below.
+To view the stored hard hit high-Capacity alarm values, use the method as shown below.